• Courses

 To see the full value of the File name, you will need to hover your mouse over that particular link URL.
 Hopefully, in the future GA4 will allow us to resize the width of each collumn.

-At the moment, File name dimension shows the full URL, not just the last part of it (where the actual file name is stored).
+At the moment, the File name dimension shows the full URL, not just the last part of it (where the actual file name is stored).
 There is no way (at the moment) in GA4 to change this.
 Alternatively, you would need to build your own custom solution with Google Tag Manager and use a variable that takes the last part of the URL.

 Find File Download Data in Google Analytics 4: Final Words